Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Numerical examples

-COBALT achieves the lowest robust objective with the fastest convergence rate among all compared methods.
-The GA and RS methods fail to locate competitive feasible designs within the allocated evaluation budget, confirming the intractability of brute-force approaches in high-dimensional categorical OUU.
-CR-BO demonstrates reasonable initial progress but stagnates prematurely due to an escalating decoding failure rate: as the number of categorical variables increases, the probability of a continuous pseudo-optimum mapping to a topologically distant discrete anchor grows combinatorially, leading to structurally inferior or constraint-violating configurations.
-In contrast, COBALT's discrete graph acquisition guarantees that every recommended configuration is physically admissible, enabling monotonic improvement throughout the optimization campaign.

-Fig. \ref{fig:six_storey_physical_path} illustrates the optimization trajectory of COBALT in the original physical attribute space, where each of the eight design variables is represented by its cross-sectional attributes $(A, I_y, I_z, J_x)$.
-The search path progresses from the initial anchor toward the best feasible design through a sequence of catalog-valid discrete steps, demonstrating the structured exploration of the eight-dimensional combinatorial design space.

-Fig. \ref{fig:six_storey_latent_path} further visualizes the corresponding optimization trajectory in the low-dimensional latent space under uncertainty.
-The discrete catalog anchors are embedded as fixed points in the latent manifold, and the blue squares indicate successive BO-evaluated steps.
-The solid path traces the progression from the initial anchor (orange square) to the global best feasible design (red star), and the dashed segment records the exploratory steps taken after the current best was identified.
+Fig. \ref{fig:dome_latent_path} further visualizes the corresponding optimization trajectory in the low-dimensional latent space under uncertainties.
+The discrete catalog anchors are fixed points in the latent manifold, and the blue squares indicate successive BO-evaluated steps.
+The solid path traces the progression from the initial anchor (orange square) to the best observed feasible design (red star).
+The dashed segment records the exploratory steps taken after the current best was identified.
 Every evaluated candidate coincides with a catalog anchor, confirming that the graph-based search operates exclusively on physically valid discrete instances throughout the optimization.